DS4PS/cpp-529-master/schedule.md

 You may access Lab 3 instructions by clicking on the LAB-03 Instructions below.
 First view the instructions and see some of the code chunks and output that you will create yourself.
 Next, download the Rmardown file ([RMD](https://ds4ps.org/cpp-529-master/labs/lab-03-tutorial.rmd)) and execute each code chunk step-by-step to understand each stage of the process.

-***Reminder:*** Include the four questions, along with your answers from the reading assignment (see above) at the beginning of your RMD file.

 ***Reminder:*** Name your files according to the convention: Lab-##-LastName.xxx